Dr Gupta is one of the best cardiologist in lucknow, specializing in diagnosis, treatment and managing of common and rare heart conditions.

 Cardiology (Heart Care)

-The advanced technology and the best practices of the department along with the Cath Lab unit of Midland Healthcare one of the best Cardiology hospital in Lucknow.
+The leading technology and the best practices of the department along with the advanced Cath Lab unit make Midland Healthcare one of the best Cardiology hospitals in Lucknow.

 The common heart conditions we treat at Midland Hospital include: